aws-samples/cdk-eks-blueprints-patterns/docs/patterns/security/securityhub.md

             "RecordState": "ACTIVE",
             "FindingProviderFields": {
                 "Severity": {
-                    "Label": "CRITICAL",
+                    "Label": "MEDIUM"
-                    "Original": "CRITICAL"
                 },
                 "Types": [
-                    "Software and Configuration Checks/Industry and Regulatory Standards" ]
+                    "TTPs/PrivilegeEscalation/PrivilegeEscalation:Kubernetes-PrivilegedContainer"
+                ]
+            },
+            "Sample": false
         }
-        }
     ]
 }
 ```

-After activation Security Hub automatically finds any CRITICAL controls that align to the [AWS Foundational Security Best Practices standard](https://docs.aws.amazon.com/securityhub/latest/userguide/fsbp-standard.html) and the [Center for Internet Security (CIS) AWS Foundations Benchmark v1.2.0](https://docs.aws.amazon.com/securityhub/latest/userguide/cis-aws-foundations-benchmark.html).

-If you have deployed the [Amazon GuardDuty Protection EKS Blueprints pattern](https://github.com/aws-samples/cdk-eks-blueprints-patterns/blob/main/docs/patterns/security/guardduty.md) to the same account you might also notice GuardDuty findings related to the sample workload deployed with a PrivliegedContainer which generates a `PrivilegeEscalation:Kubernetes/PrivilegedContainer` finding.
-This is because the Amazon GuardDuty integration for Security Hub is enabled by default.
+If you deployed the [Amazon GuardDuty Protection EKS Blueprints pattern](https://github.com/aws-samples/cdk-eks-blueprints-patterns/blob/main/docs/patterns/security/guardduty.md) to the same account and region where you enabled Security Hub you should see a GuardDuty related finding like the last one in the above json list.
+The sample workload deployed with the [GuardDuty pattern](guardduty.md) which contains a privileged container is detected by GuardDuty which generates the `Kubernetes-PrivilegedContainer` finding and it is automatically sent to Security Hub where it can be viewed and triaged alongside other findings from different sources.